beNative/git-automation/README.md

 -   **Detailed VCS Status:** See ahead/behind status (Git) and a summary of file changes directly on the dashboard.
 -   **Branch Management (Git):** Quickly switch branches from the dashboard, or view, create, delete, and merge branches in the configuration view.
 -   **GitHub Release Management (Git):** See the latest release on the dashboard, and view, create, edit, and manage all your project's releases directly from the configuration view.
--   **Commit History:** View the commit history for any Git or SVN repository, with search and load-on-demand.
+-   **Commit History:** View the commit history for any Git or SVN repository, with **a stable, non-flickering UI**, search, and load-on-demand.
 -   **Tabbed & Integrated Log Panel:** Monitor the output of every command in a detailed, resizable, and tabbed log panel that integrates smoothly into the main view.
+-   **Automatic Task Log Archiving:** The full console output for every task run is automatically saved to a timestamped log file in a configurable directory for historical reference.
--   **Advanced Debugging:** A powerful debug console with log filtering and a save-to-file feature for in-depth troubleshooting.
+-   **Advanced Debugging:** A powerful debug console with log filtering and a save-to-file feature (now including logs from the main process) for in-depth troubleshooting.
 -   **Reliable Auto-Updates:** Get notified with a clear banner when a new version is ready and install it with a single click.
 -   **Easy Configuration:** Add new repositories and configure them through a simple, unified form.
 -   **Persistent UI State:** The application remembers your dashboard layout, including the collapsed state of categories, between sessions.